By Ashok Prasad, Founder, Niyyam

 - Value strategy

-- Strategy alignment is essential for expectation management
+Strategy alignment is critical for setting correct expectations.

 How to Use a Factsheet in Real Life